 Brush your baby’s hair with a soft, clean brush after you shampoo, as well as a few times through the day to get rid of scaly skin.
 Make sure you clean the brush with soap and water to remove scalp oil or scales.8 9

-Why You Can’t Use Natural Plant Oils For Treating Cradle Cap
+6. Avoid Using Natural Plant Oils For Treating Cradle Cap

-Olive Oil Or Coconut Oil
+Saturated Fats In Olive Oil Or Coconut Oil Promote Yeast Growth

 Oils like olive oil and coconut oil are commonly recommended for softening scales in cradle cap.
 But they contain saturated and unsaturated fatty acids.
 According to research, malassezia, the yeast associated with cradle cap, uses saturated fatty acids to grow.
 Excess unsaturated fatty acids may also cause inflammation and scaling.
-It might, therefore, be better to stick to mineral oil or petroleum jelly, which are not digestible by yeast, for dealing with cradle cap.10 11
+It might, therefore, be better to stick to mineral oil or petroleum jelly, which are not digestible by yeast, for dealing with cradle cap.11 12

-Some essential oils like tea tree oil, eucalyptus oil, and cinnamon oil act against malassezia, the yeast associated with seborrhoeic dermatitis.12 13 14 But they might be too strong and, therefore, unsuitable for infants.15 16 However, for adults, adding a few drops of one of these essential oils to regular shampoo can be helpful in treating dandruff.
+Some essential oils like tea tree oil, eucalyptus oil, and cinnamon oil act against malassezia, the yeast associated with seborrhoeic

 When To See A Doctor